openPMD/openPMD-standard/EXT_BeamPhysics.md

 The `BeamPhysics` extension to the openPMD standard is indicated in a data file by the setting of the `openPMDextension` attribute:
 ```
-  openPMDextension = BeamPhysics, SpeciesType
+  openPMDextension = BeamPhysics;SpeciesType
 ```

-Note: The `SpeciesType` extension must be used when using the `BeamPhysics` extension.
+Note: The `speciesType` extension must be used when using the `BeamPhysics` extension.

 Definitions
 -----------